 Walking west, you will eventually come to Church Cliffs.
 For more information on the Blues Lias of Church Cliffs, please refer to our guide on Lyme Regis.

-Stonebarrow.
-The uppermost beds of Stonebarrow consist of Upper Greensand, in which occasional ammonites can be found.
+The uppermost beds of Stonebarrow consists of Upper Greensand, in which occasional ammonites can be found.
 A 12m-bed of Gault Clays follows the overlying Eype Clay.
-20m of the Green Ammonite Beds overlay 23m of Belemnite Marls.
+20m of the Seatown Marls (previously known as the Green Ammonite Beds), overlay 23m of Stonebarrow Marl (previously the Belemnite Marls).
 There are also about 50m of Black Ven Marls that reach beach level here.
-Just below this level, Birchi Nodules can be found about halfway up Stonebarrow hill.
-These can be split to find good quality ammonites and shells.

 Common sense when collecting at all locations should be used and prior knowledge of tide times is essential.
 Care should especially be taken at Charmouth of tides, as the sea could cut you off, especially at Black Ven.
 Climbing slippages is not recommended, as it is dangerous because of the deep mud.
 The mud may seem hard at first sight, but could be a hazard.
 The high cliffs at Stonebarrow are also dangerous for falling debris. are dangerious for falling debris.

 It really depends on what you aim to collect, as to what tools to take.
 Collecting is best done on the foreshore, in which case, just good eyes are required.
 Collecting from the soft clays (especially from the slippages on the foreshore at Black Ven) is best done using a knife or pick and a small spade.
 If you intend to split rocks, especially nodules, then ideally you need a good hammer and possibly a chisel.
 Do not dig into the cliff at Lyme Regis, both for safety reasons and because you have a much greater chance of finding fossils lying on the foreshore.